Jashyah Moore was missing for a month. Local reporters helped solve the case, officials say.

 “Obviously, this was an extremely resilient and resourceful young lady, and she decided that she wanted to be someplace other than where she had been,” acting Essex County prosecutor Theodore Stephens II said.
 “And she made that happen.”

-The case became part of an ongoing discussion over racial inequities in missing person cases that sparked after the disappearance of Gabby Petito.
+The case became part of an ongoing discussion over racial inequities in missing person cases that was sparked after the disappearance of Gabby Petito.
 Petito’s case dominated social media conversation and news coverage before she was found dead of a homicide in September.
 Critics pointed to a dearth of stories about Jashyah in national news outlets in comparison.

 “JaShyah’s heartbreaking disappearance is testing whether media outlets will rise to the occasion and grant the same energy to finding Black and brown women and girls as they do toward finding white women,” wrote blogger Victoria Meléndez.
 “Many media outlets are not passing.”